tannerjared/Fernet/README.md

 ### Notes about data organization

 I like to put all files in a single directory for processing but you can structure however you want.
-At a minimum you need the eddy corrected (with TOPUP if you can or using N4BiasFieldCorrection on the b0 images, which is what the authors did) dwi nifti, a brain mask (multiple ways to create but it will be produced if you follow the dwifslpreproc guide), and your bvec and bval files.
+You need a preprocessed dwi nifti (eddy correction is minimum), a brain mask (multiple ways to create but it will be produced if you follow the dwifslpreproc guide), and your bvec and bval files.
 You could also have CSF and white matter maks files as inputs.
 There are multiple ways to create those but that typically requires T1-weighted data.
 They should be registered to the DWI space first, or you can register your DWI to the anatomical T1 space and run this all on those images.

 ## Create a docker image
 Run this to build a container for your device (strongly recommended for arm processors, like what are in Apple Silicon devices).